Radialbog9/MinecraftManhunt/README.md

 ## Config
 The config file is well documented with comments.
 Just look at the `config.yml` file in the plugin's folder on your server.

 Below is the default config.
-More documentation about the config can be found in the `docs` folder.
+More documentation about the config can be found [here](https://radialbog9.github.io/MinecraftManhunt/config).
 ```yaml
 # Gives runner(s) a head start by giving hunters blindness, slowness, and weakness
 # Set to false for a more authentic manhunt.